mikedr/FunctionalProgramming/README.md

 | BiFunction\<T,U,R\>	| 2 (T,U)	| R	| apply	| [biFunction code](https://github.com/mikedr/FunctionalProgramming/tree/main/src/functionalInterfaces07)	|
 | UnaryOperator\<T\>	| 1 (T)	| T	| apply	| [unary operator code](https://github.com/mikedr/FunctionalProgramming/tree/main/src/functionalInterfaces08)	|
 | BinaryOperator\<T\>	| 2 (T,T)	| T	| apply	| [binary operator code](https://github.com/mikedr/FunctionalProgramming/tree/main/src/functionalInterfaces09)	|

+## Streams
+A *stream* in Java is a sequence of data.
+A *stream pipeline* is the operations that run on a stream to produce a result.
+We can think of a stream pipeline as an assembly line in a factory.
+There are three parts to a stream pipeline:
+* *Source:* Where the stream comes from.
+* *Intermediate operations:* Transforms the stream into another one.
+There can be as few or as a many intermediate  operations as you'd like.
+* *Terminal operation:* Actually produces a result.